Higher Diploma in Science in Web Technologies

 National College of Ireland,

 Fees: A student contribution fee of €540 is applicable if you are in employment.
-No fees are applicable if you are unemployed.
-This amount must be paid in full no later than Friday 15th March 2019.
+No fees are applicable if you are unemployed and in receipt of an eligible DEASP payment.
+This amount must be paid in full no later than Friday 13th March 2020.
 If a student withdraws before the commencement of the course the full amount that they have paid is refundable.
-No refund will be processed once the student commences the course the week beginning 21st January 2019.
-Please see https://www.ncirl.ie/applicants for more detail.
+No refund will be processed once the student commences the course the week beginning 20th January 2020.
+Please see https://www.ncirl.ie/NewStudents for more details.
 The scheme does not cover any allowance for books and materials.

 Overview of Course: